 When someone searches on Google for your client’s business, the top-ranking results ideally should be controlled by the brand.
 This could be their website which has been optimized for SEO, online review sites as well as social media profiles.

-Make sure that your client is using all the social media sites available and relevant to the business, including: Google My Business, Facebook, LinkedIn, and Twitter.
+Make sure that your client is using all the social media sites available and relevant to the business, including Google Business Profile, Facebook, LinkedIn, and Twitter.
 Essentially, any property outside of the client’s direct ownership (i.e. their website) where they can still maintain and own their presence, should be claimed.
 Because they rank well, it’s important that businesses “own” this online real estate, to connect with customers and ultimately help with marketing the business.

-Then take advantage of Google My Business Posts.
-Google My Business Posts are similar to other social media posts but appear when customers find the business on Google Search or Maps.
+Then take advantage of Google Business Profile posts.
+Google Business Profile posts are similar to other social media posts but appear when customers find the business on Google Search or Maps.
 These posts have an added benefit to regular social media posts in that they allow your client to inject timely offers, events, or news right into Google search results, without waiting for indexing.
 These tips from Google can help your clients create engaging posts to help disseminate information about the business quickly to their customers.

 Google Q&A is a simple tool that allows Google users to ask and answer questions about a business online.
-It is yet another way to provide customers with useful information, right in the knowledge panel of a Google My Business listing.
-Potential customers are able to ask any question they want, and Google users have the opportunity to provide meaningful, or completely bogus, answers.
+It is yet another way to provide customers with useful information, right in the knowledge panel of a Google Business Profile listing.
+Potential customers can ask any question they want, and Google users have the opportunity to provide meaningful, or completely bogus, answers.
 The information that potential customers find can have a strong impact on their decision to call or visit a business.
 Check out this blog for more information about Google Q&A.

 Google Q&A should be monitored in the same way as online reviews.
 Questions and answers can be submitted by anyone, and content can be just as persuasive.
 It’s crucial to stay on top of Google Q&A as it’s highly visible to searchers looking for information.